haiiliin/abqpy/docs/source/user/environment/about.rst

 It is intended primarily for use with scripts that use the Abaqus/CAE graphical user interface (GUI) or kernel commands, including plug-ins, but you can also use it to work on scripts that are unrelated to Abaqus.
 The Abaqus PDE also enables you to set breakpoints to pause script execution at a particular line in any Python script, including an Abaqus plug-in.

-Figure 1 shows a `.guiLog` file in the Abaqus PDE.
+:numref:`cmd-pde-nls` shows a `.guiLog` file in the Abaqus PDE.
 The script creates an extruded solid rectangular part named box1 and was recorded by logging the actions to complete the task in the Abaqus/CAE user interface.

+.. _cmd-pde-nls:
 .. figure:: /images/cmd-pde-nls.png
     :width: 100%
     :align: center

-    Figure 1.
     The Abaqus PDE.

 The PDE controls allow you to complete the following tasks: